“The brighter the light, the darker the shadow.”

 Right where the first hillsides meet the valley the river had formed a small delta of topsoil.
 It was intensely cultivated into those tiny vegetable gardens Europeans are famous for.
 All the plants were in neat rows with espaliered fruit trees along the back; there were little sheds, homemade wheelbarrows, and narrow paths, and everything was green and well-tended.

 The road quickly climbed away from the river, and the vegetation changed.
-At first it resembled the hills along the sea here–scrub oaks, grey-green and olive-green foliage.
+At first it resembled the hills along the sea here in Santa Cruz–scrub oaks, grey-green and olive-green foliage.
 The rock was a purpley-grey that sometimes looked brown and sometimes black.